 The opening section, meanwhile, was played at Providence Civic Center on 14 November 1978, apparently in response to a fan calling out a request for the song, so the band played it as a lead-in to Bohemian Rhapsody.
 I have seen one or two comments on videos claiming that Queen did perform nearly the whole song live at some point in their early days, but I haven’t come across any evidence of it.

 The track was also broadcast during Queen’s 4th BBC session on the radio, but it was just an edit of the album version, not a fresh recording like the other tracks, again due to its complexity no doubt.

 - It’s a brave artist that takes on this song live, but Johan Boding can be seen singing it with the Night Of Queen tribute group here, here and here.
 And while they’re inevitably inferior to Queen, they’re still great performances to be fair.
 It’s the backing vocalists that really help to sell it, their harmonies are beautifully done.

 - There’s also a nice performance by vocal group She Sings, while Thomas Schiphof and friends gave it a go for their final exam, which isn’t as good as some of the other covers I’ve seen, but it’s a valiant attempt and I hope they got a good result.

-- Xenobii plays a very nicely arranged piano instrumental version.
+- The Queen Cover Project have made a beautiful acoustic guitar instrumental, while Xenobii plays a very nicely arranged piano instrumental.